 Secret Conversations: everything you need to know about Facebook's new feature

-Facebook has recently launched a new messenger feature that allows users to talk to one another in a completely private and closed-off chat.
+Facebook's secret messenger feature allows users to talk to one another in a completely private and closed-off chat.

 The messages that are sent and received are only available to read on the device you use to either create or open your conversation.
-So that means you can’t view a previous conversation on your laptop if you initially created or opened it on your smartphone, for example.
+That means you can’t view a previous conversation on your laptop if you initially created or opened it on your smartphone, for example.

 As well as this, Secret Conversations creates an ephemeral nature to your conversations by allowing you to control how long your messages can be seen by the person you send them to.

 If you make your message available for 30 seconds, for example, a timer appears on the right hand side and then displays a countdown showing how many seconds the message is available for, before it disappears.
-You are given options to display your message for as little as 5 seconds, to a maximum of a day.
+You are given options to display your message, from as little as five seconds, to a maximum of 24 hours.
 There is also an option to turn this feature off.

 All Secret Conversations can be deleted from your Facebook app.
 This doesn’t delete the same conversation or message from the other person’s device, however.